imkgerC/sankey-errors/README.md

 # Sankey-Errors

-> ⚠️ This is not a sophisticated project that will not be maintained in any way.
+> ⚠️ This project will not be maintained, feel free to fork for changes.
-> This serves as a quick demonstration and analysis tool in the broader context of a bigger project.
-You might still find this helpful.

 ![cropped image of a complex sankey chart visualization](img/complex_demo.png)